Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

 Our world would be a better place if we could pass any kind of "array provider" object in these consumer libraries and let them do their magic, finally spitting out the same "array provider" type as the one in input.
-Note: All the arguments should be of the same kind.
+Note that all the arguments should be of the same kind.

 What if there is a way?
 What if there are existing ways to achieve this?
-Not kidding, it is possible with recent efforts made towards this direction.
+Not kidding, it is possible with the recent efforts made towards this direction.

 ## Protocols for Interoperable Behaviour